modernish/modernish/README.md

 re-entry into the shell.
 Again, the `--key` option works as in [plain `pop`](#user-content-the-stack).

+Stack-based traps, like native shell traps, are reset upon entering a subshell (such as a command substitution or a series of commands enclosed in parentheses).
+However, commands for printing traps will print the traps for the parent shell, until another `trap`, `pushtrap` or `poptrap` command is invoked, at which point all memory of the parent shell's traps is erased.

 #### Trap stack compatibility considerations ####

 Modernish tries hard to avoid incompatibilities with existing trap practice.